 So energy companies are starting to use advanced analytics from such platforms to enhance service quality, lower costs, and preserve and deepen customer relationships.
 There are some interesting examples of the changes that data-driven strategies can bring.
 Data quality and operating efficiencies were both significantly improved by the German energy company Uniper.
 They centralised their multiple pricing systems for their European-wide network of power stations onto a single, centralised energy platform, built by Digiterre.
 By using customer data analytics to make process improvements, one other large northern European energy supplier has been able to increase up-selling and cross-selling significantly, while simultaneously increasing usage of its digital channels.
 Disruptors are being even more fleet of foot with data-driven strategies: start-ups energy companies such as Thermondo in Germany (Source: McKinsey), a provider of highly customized heating solutions, have based their business model on improving various customer interaction points and so are altering business dynamics in the industry.

 The convergence of multiple channels is enabling huge potential for change

 With digital, mobile, cloud and analytics technologies converging more and more all the time, the potential for dramatically improved business outcomes is produced for energy players.
-Four particular developments, according to Accenture, are contributing to a current ‘tipping point’, unleashing many new possibilities for faster and smarter business decisions from faster and better data.
+Four particular developments are contributing to a current ‘tipping point’, unleashing many new possibilities for faster and smarter business decisions from faster and better data.
 These are:

 - The convergence of information technology (IT) and operations technology (OT).
 Data from machines is generated, captured and integrated into IT systems for analysis, often in real time.